akaNiknok/Lottery-Numbers-Generator/README.md

 ## About

 ### Short Description
-This program is generates 6 random numbers
+This program generates 6 random numbers

 ### The Problem
 You have 1 in 28,989,675 chance of winning the lottery (Philippine Lottery).
 How can we improve the chance of winning in the lottery?

 ### The Solution
-Making a program that eliminates rare combinations by setting some rules.
+Make a program that eliminates rare combinations by setting some rules.
 Examples of rare combinations:

 - [1, 2, 3, 4, 5, 6]
 - [2, 4, 6, 8, 10, 12]